stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### PING Sweeps

-PING sweeps or ICMP sweeps is used to find out which hosts are alive in a network or large number of IP addresses using PING/ICMP.
+ICMP messages can be used to find out which hosts are alive in a network.
+Slips relies on Zeek detecions for this, but it is done with our own Zeek scripts located in zeek-scripts/icmps-scans.zeek.
+The scripts detects three types of ICMP scans: 'ICMP-Timestamp', 'ICMP-Address', 'ICMP-AddressMask'.

-We detect a scan every threshold.
-So we generate an evidence when there is 5,10,15, .. etc. ICMP established connections to different IPs.

-We detect 3 types of ICMP scans: ICMP-Timestamp-Scan, ICMP-AddressScan, and ICMP-AddressMaskScan using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek
+The initial threshold is 25 ICMP flows.

 # Connections Made By Slips